 Because of this, when people buy the fruits (when their scales are still green), they leave them there for about a week or more to reach that soft & sweet state.
 It is the best taste that kids will love.

 You can pick the fruits by hand.
 But it's easier to use a sickle or some pruners to cut them off.
-If you leave the flowers on, pull them off as they should be dry & brown now.
+If you leave the flowers on the fruit, pull them off as they should be dry & brown now when the fruits ripen.
 Bring along some basket to put the fruits in.
 It is the most fun experience ever.

 From some experience, growers share that the harvest times give different fruit results:

 |Dragon fruits get full summer sunlight